All Episodes

 Thank you.

-We have a a legal process.
+We have a legal process.

-Uh he's now in the dark of night.
+He's now in the dark of night.

 They call 2 a.m. early morning flights.

-Uh they're dropping illegal immigrants all over the country.
+They're dropping illegal immigrants all over the country.

 They're not COVID testing them.

-There's no vaccine mandates for illegal immigrants, and then states are forced to bear the brunt of the cost of of food and housing and health care and and education, and we can't afford it.
+And then states are forced to bear the brunt of the cost of food and housing and health care and education.

 And why is Joe doing it?

-So something of great value that people would get and receive from the Democratic Party, I'm sure in the hopes that they would be lifelong Democrats.
+So something of great value that people would get and receive from the Democratic Party, I'm sure, in the hopes that they would be lifelong Democrats.

 Go ahead.